 CWA Local 4501

-A portion of the dues paid by CWA 4501 members goes to support CWA International.
+A portion of the dues paid by CWA 4501 members goes to support the national CWA Headquarters.

 The CWA headquarters collected $119 million from affiliated local unions in fiscal year 2022, according to reports the union must file with the U.S. Dept. of Labor.

 In 2022 alone:

 - $9.5 million was spent by CWA on divisive political candidates, causes and lobbying including $35,000 paid to the Local Progress Policy Institute, a policy organization that advocates for defunding the police.

 - $5o3,170 was paid or contributed to largely ideological organizations.

 - $795,600 was spent on travel for union staff and hotel venues.